syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Getting-Started.md

 }
 {% endhighlight %}

-Run the project and check if you get following output to make sure you have configured your project properly to add SFChart.
+Run the project and check if you get following output to make sure you have configured your project properly to add `SFChart`.

 ![](Getting-Started_images/img1.png)